snimu/mask/README.md

 A few thoughts:

-- There seems to be an inverse scaling law for small model sizes.
+- There seems to be an inverse scaling law for small model sizes, reminiscent of [Better & Faster Large Language Models via Multi-token Prediction](https://arxiv.org/abs/2404.19737).
     This has its minimum at $106.8$ million parameters.
 - Beyond that, positive scaling laws apply.
     As the number of parameters grows, the ratio increases as well,